mreichelt/CarND-Wiki/term3/3_system_integration/README.md

 - [video_lidar_only.rviz](assets/video_lidar_only.rviz)

 #### Automatic start
-Aside from manually run *rviz* every time, you can implement it in your launch files.
+Aside from manually run *rviz* each time, you can implement it in your launch files.
-You simply add the following line to a suitable launch file, for example `site_test.launch`.
+Just add the following line to a suitable launch file, for example `site_test.launch`.
 Preferable somewhere at the beginning to have it up and running before *ROS* is completely started.

 ```xml